tlswg/tls13-spec/draft-ietf-tls-tls13.md

 KeyShareEntry values for the same group.
 Clients MUST NOT offer any KeyShareEntry values for groups not listed in the client's "supported_groups" extension.
-Servers MAY check for violations of these rules and and MAY abort the handshake with a "illegal_parameter" alert if one is violated.
+Servers MAY check for violations of these rules and and MAY abort the handshake with an "illegal_parameter" alert if one is violated.

 Upon receipt of this extension in a HelloRetryRequest, the client MUST first